sealvault/sealvault/website/src/index.md

 ---
-title: Automated Burner Wallets App
+title: Web3 Key Manager App
 ---

 <h1 hidden>This is a hack to prevent the static site generator auto-inserting a title</h1>